spacetelescope/jwst/docs/jwst/clean_flicker_noise/main.rst

 pixels are contained within the footprints of the IFU slices.
 To do this, the image's World Coordinate System (WCS) object is queried in order to determine which pixels are contained within each of the 30 slices.
-Pixels within each slice are set to False (do not use) in the mask.
+Pixels within each slice are set to `False` (do not use) in the mask.

 NIRSpec MOS/FS Slits
 ^^^^^^^^^^^^^^^^^^^^
-The footprints of each open MOS slitlet or fixed slit are flagged in a similar way as IFU slices.
-For MOS and FS images, the WCS object is queried to determine which pixels are contained within each open slit/slitlet and they are set to False in the mask.
+The footprints of each open MOS slitlet or fixed slit (FS) are flagged in a similar way as IFU slices.
+For MOS and FS images, the WCS object is queried to determine which pixels are contained within each open slit/slitlet and they are set to `False` in the mask.

 NIRSpec MSA Failed Open Shutters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Pixels affected by stuck open MSA shutters are masked, because they may contain signal.
-This is accomplished by setting all pixels flagged by the :ref:`msaflagopen <msaflagopen_step>` step with DQ value "MSA_FAILED_OPEN" to False in the mask.
+This is accomplished by setting all pixels flagged by the :ref:`msaflagopen <msaflagopen_step>` step with DQ value "MSA_FAILED_OPEN" to `False` in the mask.

 NIRSpec Fixed-Slit Region Pixels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^